Liberty of the Savoy

-The Savoy was a manor and liberty located between the Liberty of Westminster, on two sides, the Inner and Middle Temple part of City of London and the River Thames.
+The Savoy was a manor and liberty located between the Liberty of Westminster, on two sides, the Inner and Middle Temple part of the City of London and the River Thames.
 It was in the county of Middlesex.
-It was all held by the Duchy of Lancaster, and was also known as the Liberty of the Duchy of Lancaster.
+Named for the Savoy Palace, it came to be held by the Duchy of Lancaster, and was also known as the Liberty of the Duchy of Lancaster.
 The duchy continues to have land holdings within the area.
-The manor, enjoying the status of a liberty, comprised the precinct of the Savoy, the southern half and detached south-west of the parish of St Clement Danes and about three quarters of St Mary le Strand as it only, in a tiny part, extended north of the Strand whereas those parishes straddled this ancient road.
+The manor, enjoying the status of a liberty, comprised the precinct of the Savoy, the southern half and detached south-west of the parish of St Clement Danes and about three quarters of St Mary le Strand as it only, in a tiny part, extended north of Strand whereas those parishes straddled this ancient road.

 History

 Toponymy

 Savoy is derived from Peter II, Count of Savoy who was granted land by Henry III in 1246.

 Palace and hospital

 The land for the palace was granted by Henry III to Peter of Savoy, uncle of his queen, Eleanor of Provence, and was renamed Savoy Palace.
 Peter in turn gave the palace to the Congregation of Canons of the Great Saint Bernard, and it became the "Great Hospital of St Bernard de Monte Jovis in Savoy".
 The hospital was purchased by Queen Eleanor who gave the site to her second son, Edmund, Earl of Lancaster.
 When Edward I became king, he confirmed the ownership of the Savoy area to Edmund with letters patent.